-Prison officer found with drugs smeared with marmite
+Prison officer found with drugs smeared with Marmite

 Hill, 46, had already been identified as a "person of interest" by a search team looking for contraband intended for inmates when he turned up for work at Hawke's Bay Regional Prison on June 4 last year, the judge said.

-On entering the gatehouse and seeing the searchers, Hill patted his pockets as if he had forgotten something, turned round and walked back out to his car.
+On entering the gatehouse and seeing the searchers, Hill patted his pockets as if he had forgotten something, turned around and walked back to his car.

 Members of the search team followed him and found him in possession of the drugs and tobacco at his vehicle, the court was told.

-Hill pleaded guilty to a breach of the Corrections Act, for trying to take the tobacco into the jail, and possessing cannabis oil, cannabis plant and 10gm of methamphetamine found in his possession at his car.
+Hill pleaded guilty to a breach of the Corrections Act, for trying to take the tobacco into the jail, and possessing cannabis oil, cannabis plant and 10g of methamphetamine found in his possession.

 Judge Collins sentenced Hill to five months of community detention on an ankle bracelet, with a 7pm to 7am curfew, and 12 months of supervision by probation officers.